qy-guo/PLM-VF/README.md

 0	0
 ```
 # Use PLM-VF to predict VFs
-## Preparing the input data
-First, you need to generate the input for the samples using the ProtT5 and ESM1b models.
-The input should be a tensor of dimension 2304, where:
-* Dimensions 1 to 1024 are the ProtT5 embeddings of the sample.
-* Dimensions 1025 to 2304 are the ESM-1b embeddings of the sample.

 ## Usage
 Once your inputs are prepared, you can proceed to predictions using the provided `prediction.py` script.